snohoho/gameexpo2024/README.md

 **Left Click** allows me to preform sick tricks. **Holding** it after a trick lets me enter a manual.

 Holdin' **Right Click** will open up my inventory and allow me to use the drinks I've got stored by **Hovering** over them.

+## Special Thanks
+Jesus' old NSLC Game Jam team Jota, Dom, and Jonathan.
+Let's see each other again sometime!

+Alex Hecht, for general help and assistance.

+Julian Maniquis, for the music.

+Luke, for the Kidd Kewl model.